cjmosure/gulp-template/README.md

 3. Run `npm install` or `sudo npm install` if it barks errors at you
 4. Run `bower install` to get dependencies (jquery, angular, bootstrap - see the bower.json file)
 5. Run `gulp` to run the gulp tasks
+6. Add your development url to the `./assets/manifest.json` devUrl to use BrowserSync
-6. Run `gulp watch` to watch for SASS changes and compile automatically (control+C to stop watching)
+7. Run `gulp watch` to watch for SASS changes and compile automatically (control+C to stop watching)

 ### Compiled Assets